melmatx/wander.ly/README.md

 7. The update will be be stored on the EAS servers.
 You can view it on the [Expo Dashboard](https://expo.dev/), and then selecting the project (e.g. Wanderly) -> Updates.
 8. View the update on the Extensions tab of the launcher screen.
 Open it and voila!
 Turn off your internet connection and it will still work.

 > **Note:** After doing this, you don't need to run prebuild and run:ios/android all the time anymore after making changes.
-You just need to run **eas update** and open the update on the launcher screen of the app.
+You just need to run **eas update** and select the update on the launcher screen of the app.

 > Source: https://docs.expo.dev/eas-update/expo-dev-client/